The title of “worst” may be a bit harsh, but it is well deserved.

 When you have finally found falling volatility, it is time to place your trade.
 There are several ways you can do this.

 First, you can place the iron condor as one big position, that is, all four legs at once.
-The pros to this method are that it is easy and can be cheaper on commissions.
+The pros of this method are that it is easy and can be cheaper on commissions.
 If you are placing one big trade, you set one price and execute the trade.
 From there, you sit back and wait to see if your order gets filled.

 The other way to place an iron condor involves trading two spreads.
 Iron condors are made up of either a long strangle and short strangle or a bull put spread and bear call spread.